sangtrandev00/note-taking/Evergreen/concept-base/english/toeic/test/Test 1 ETS 2022 - Chữa đề RC Part 5,6,7.md

 	- Sự điều trị
 - retreat (n)
 	- Về ở ẩn, rút luôi, nghỉ ngơi
+	- relates:
-- event (n)
+- **event** (n)
 	- Sự kiện
 	- Refers to a planned occurrence, such as a class, workshop, or demonstration.
-It implies a structured activity with a specific purpose
+It implies a structured **activity with a specific purpose**
+	- Question ?: Làm thế nào phân biệt giữa sự kiện và trip
 - Trip (n)
 	- Chuyến đi
 	- Refers to a journey or visit to a place.
 It doesn't necessarily imply a specific activity or engagement